HonghyokKim/HEAT/README.md

 This R package allows researchers to use the novel method to estimate the effect of heatwaves on a health outcome, proposed by Dr. Honghyok Kim (University of Illinois at Chicago) in the following paper.
 Each function embeded in this package has a description file.
 Use "?functionname" in an R environment for detail.

-The pre-print is available on arXiv.org.
-The paper has been submitted to a scientific journal for peer-reviewed publication:

-**"On adjustment for temperature in heatwave epidemiology: a new method and toward clarification of methods to estimate health effects of heatwaves"** by
+**"On adjustment for temperature in heat-wave epidemiology: a new method for estimating the health effects of heat waves" (American Journal of Epidemiology, Volume 193, Issue 12, December 2024, Pages 1814–1822)** by
 Honghyok Kim 1, Michelle L. Bell 2

 1.Division of Environmental and Occupational Health Sciences, School of Public Health, University of Illinois Chicago, Chicago, Illinois, USA